Wind-WindKids/winding/samples/sophieandwind/quartet.md

 So can I just go to the park instead?”

 “Sophie, it is important.
-Everyone is going to be there.”
+Everyone will be there.”

-“I don't want to, and you can't force me.
-Please?”
+“I don't want to, Please?
+You told me you wouldn't force me to go.”

 “All right.”

 “Thank you, Mom.”

+@background:
+texture, wall with a leaden roof

+--
+sophie_gets_out: page, portrait-oriented, image
+--
+@text:
 And Sophie headed straight toward the park.
+The sun was bright, the air warm, and the stories could wait.

+@image:
+Sophie walking away from the church steps, down a sunlit alley that curves towards a park, green trees on the left, buildings on the right.

 --
 kite_in_trouble: spread, landscape-oriented